faizibnfarhan/muhammadfaizkhan/README.md

 Revamped web application security applications, minimizing hacker attacks from 2.3% to 0.02%.

-Managed, optimized, and updated PHP databases as necessary.
+Managed, optimized, and updated MongoDB databases as necessary.

 Designed and developed user-friendly website, including optimized check-out page that increased user clicks, and subsequently customer purchases by 20%.